dmneweng83/Sports/README.md

     - The script sets up the txt files with the players and the information needed
         - This script reads through the list of players &
             - Adjust the players projections
+            - Only keeps players in the top lines of teams
             - Only keeps players that score enough to be considered
             - Does not keep players if there are enough players that score more and are cheaper
         - Then assigns the players to their correct txt file based on position